edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

 **Key information:**

 -   Although you may configure {{ PRODUCT }} to rewrite or redirect a URL, this relative path comparision will always be performed against the  request URL submitted by the client.
-Use the [Origin Path](#origin-path) feature to match on a rewritten or redirected URL.
+Use the [Origin Path](#origin-path) match condition to match on a rewritten or redirected URL.
 -   This relative path starts directly after the hostname.
 -   For the purpose of satisfying this condition, query strings in the URL are ignored.
 -   Certain characters require URL encoding.
 Use the percentage symbol to URL encode the following characters: